 The Healthy Multiplication Process

 Every living thing is created to multiply.
 Likewise, we as Christians in churches and ministries endeavor to see growth and multiplication to advance the Good News of the Gospel of Peace.
+That is why church groups will go on tours to the holy land to feel that connection to God that we all want.
+For church groups who want to do the same, they can look at this to see how they can be a part of that too.
 The following information provides you an overview of a valid healthy process towards multiplication!

 Organisms like apple trees that are healthy multiply.
 As an example, the fruit of an apple is not another apple tree, rather it is an orchard of apples trees!
 Likewise, we as individuals, comprising churches and ministries, are living organisms.
 When we develop the most healthy aspects in our lives, we multiply.
 That multiplication yields a harvest bigger than ourselves, growth that in quality and quantity.

 This multiplication yields fruit of more Christians, abundant life, more churches, more ministries, and more discipleship venues to name a few.
 We’ll partner with you in launching ministries and enhancing ministries and churches, which includes giving you advice on making the most of recent technological advancements, such as using this church giving app to help you raise funds to grow your parish.

 Natural Church Development (NCD) is a “label for an approach to the Christian life – both on an individual and corporate level,” according to author and researcher Christian A. Schwarz.
 It combines biblical principles with insights from the most extensive church health and growth research ever done.
 As of 2007, more than 45,000 churches have participated in NCD on one level or another.
 Since then multiplied thousands of others have engaged in the various processes involved, individually and corporately.